Transkribus/TranskribusWebUI/README.md

 - Publishing module
 - Modification module

 Though possibly more apps for smaller bits of functioanilty...

+##TODO (very general)

+- Wire in Transkribus web service
+- Add (and improve) elements of TSX functionality and others from specification
+- Install instructions (then write installer)
--
+- Improve this readme